 16. Protect From Frostbite

 If you follow the other tips here – particularly those that involve proper ventilation, insulation, draft prevention, installing wide, flat roosts, and ridding the coop of moisture, you shouldn’t have too many issues with frostbite.
 However, if winters are particularly harsh in your area or you’ve chosen breeds that aren’t terribly winter-hardy, your flock may still need a little extra help to stave off frostbite.
 If you experience particularly cold winters, are struggling to control moisture, or have breeds with large wattles and combs, or you’re just concerned about your chickens getting frostbitten, you can apply a layer of softened coconut oil or the ever-popular Green Goo from Sierra Sage Herbs.
+I like to keep some Green Goo for animals at-hand all the time, as it’s suitable for all animals and soothes as variety of minor ailments.

 Remember, though, that you’re only using this to help prevent frostbite in chickens.
 If they’ve already got frostbite, don’t touch the affected areas, as you can cause more pain and damage.
 While there is a lot of good information out there about treating frostbite in chickens, it’s mixed in with a huge amount of bad information, so it’s best to consult a trusted professional.